 Cordula Bürgi

-Cordula Bürgi was born and raised in Switzerland, and studied violin at the Musikhochschule in Lucerne, and conducting and singing at the Basel Music Academy.
+Cordula Bürgi was born and raised in Switzerland, and studied violin at the School of Music in Lucerne, and conducting and singing at the Basel Music Academy.
 From childhood onwards she played in various youth orchestras and chamber music groups, and early on discovered her enthusiasm for both early and new music.

 In 2014 she moved to Vienna, where two years later she founded the ensemble Cantando Admont to perform both early and new music.
-Within a few years under Cordula Bürgi’s artistic directorship, this ensemble of excellent vocal soloists has established itself as a part of European musical life, and performed at renowned festivals including the Salzburg and Bayreuth Festivals, the Munich Biennale, Klangspuren Schwaz, the Bern Music Festival, the Gustav Mahler Music Weeks in Toblach, the Wien Modern Festival and ZeitRäume Basel, and also at concert halls and opera houses such as the Deutsche Oper Berlin and the Teatro Colón in Buenos Aires.
+Within a few years under Cordula Bürgi’s artistic directorship, this ensemble of excellent vocal soloists has established itself as a part of European musical life, and has performed at renowned festivals including the Salzburg and Bayreuth Festivals, the Eight Bridges in Cologne, the Munich Biennale, Klangspuren Schwaz, the Bern Music Festival, the Gustav Mahler Music Weeks in Toblach, the Wien Modern Festival and ZeitRäume Basel, and also at concert halls and opera houses such as the Deutsche Oper Berlin, the Teatro Colón in Buenos Aires and the Onassis Cultural Centre in Athens.
+Cantando Admont will play a key role in the world premiere of Beat Furrer’s first major choral opera, Das große Feuer, which is scheduled to take place in March 2025 at the Zurich Opera House.

 read more collapse